ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 - Click "Claim a number" from the top left buttons
 - Create either a toll-free or a DID (direct inward dialing) phone number

-Now you have a phone number, you are ready to receive inbound calls.
-Go to your application that you have integrated with the CCP and set yourself to **available** from the top-most dropdown menu.
-Now call freshly-claimed phone number and it will appear as an inbound call!
+Now that you have a phone number, you are ready to receive inbound calls.
+Go to your application and set yourself as **available** in the CCP, then call your freshly-claimed number from another phone (e.g. your cellphone).
+You should see it come through as an inbound call in the CCP!

 ![Receive a call](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/05/connect-receive-call.png)